NuGet/docs.microsoft.com-nuget/docs/api/overview.md

 For a simple enumeration and download of available nuget.exe versions, see the [tools.json](tools-json.md) endpoint.

+If you are implementing a NuGet package repository, also see [the implementation guide](./implementation-guide.md) for additional requirements and recommendations.

 ## Service index

 The entry point for the API is a JSON document in a well known location.
 This document is called the **service index**.
 The location of the service index for nuget.org is `https://api.nuget.org/v3/index.json`.